Retaining an agent

 An agent cannot act for a vendor unless a sales agency agreement has been signed.
 Before entering into a sales agency agreement, the agent must provide the vendor with a written guide which sets out their rights and obligations under the agreement [see Land and Business (Sales and Conveyancing) Act 1994 (SA) s 20].

-From 1 January 2014, changes have been made to the content of the sales agency agreement relating to the selling price.
 The agreement is required to specify the agent's genuine estimate of the selling price as a single figure, with no qualifying words or symbols.
 This is consistent with the manner in which a property is to be marketed by the agent.
 In addition to the written guide referred to above, the agent is also required to provide details of sales of comparable land and any other information on which the agent relies in support of the estimated selling price.

 The sales agency agreement is also required to state: